SorinMac/Comp-432N-111/README.md

    When this command is ran the Hello is args[0], and World is args[1].
 I can then use this fact to do as I please with the arguments from command line.

-   For my test cases the file is called test.txt
+   For my test cases for parser the file is called paser_test.txt